silverwind/droppy/README.md

 - `compression` *boolean* - Whether to serve brotli/gzip compressed static content.
 Default: `true`.
 Note that compression incurs no performance penalty because pre-compressed artifacts are included in the distribution.
 Default: `true`.
 - `dev` *boolean* - Enable developer mode, skipping resource minification and enabling live reload.
 Default: `false`.
 - `ignorePatterns` *Array* - Array of file path glob patterns to ignore when indexing files.
 See [here](https://github.com/isaacs/minimatch#features) for supported patterns.
 Default: `[]`.
 - `watch` *boolean* - Whether to watch the local file system for changes.
-Disabling this may improve performance when dealing with a large number of files, but with the downside thta changes not done via droppy won't be detected.
+Disabling this may improve performance when dealing with a large number of files, but with the downside that changes not done via droppy won't be detected.
 Default: `true`.

 <a name="listener-options"></a>
 ### Listener Options